Prem-ium/Savannah-Utility-AutoPay/README.md

 - `FULLY_AUTOMATED`: A boolean value indicating whether the application should run in fully automated mode or not.

+- `MULTI_THREADING` : A boolean value indicating whether the application should run with multithreading or not.

 - `PAYMENT_METHOD`: A string indicating the payment method to be used.
 It can take values `bank`, `credit`, `debit`.

 - `BANK`: A JSON string containing the bank information, including bank type, routing number, account number, bank name, and account holder name.